Homelessness, Social action

 Four years ago, my friend and former colleague Simon Dwight wrote a powerful article for Grace+Truth titled Homelessness Ends in Community.

-He shared a moving story about helping a man called James move from long-term street homelessness into accommodation.
+He shared a moving example of helping a man called James move from long-term street homelessness into accommodation.

 Influential